 dabpress-dual-PID-temperature-controller-settings-guide

 In the world of solventless extraction, temperature is the ultimate variable.
 It is the fine line between a dark, oily mess and a translucent, terpene-rich "Liquid Gold."
-At DABPRESS, we receive one question more than any other: "What is the best temperature for my press?"
-The answer lies in understanding the trade-off between yield and quality.
+The answer to the perfect press lies in understanding the trade-off between yield and quality.

 Pressing at lower temperatures is the secret to achieving "Budder" or "Cold Cure" textures.
-By keeping the heat low, you preserve the volatile monoterpenes that provide the aroma and flavor of your material.
+By keeping the heat low, you preserve the volatile monoterpenes that provide the aroma and flavor.

 • Pros: Superior flavor, lighter color, and stable, creamy textures.